guipostic/M2_GENIOMHE_C/01_basics.md

 # Pointers
 Pointers allow to work memory addresses directly, enabling low-level memory manipulation and advanced data structures.
+A pointer is a variable that stores the memory address of another variable.

 Example:

 ```C
 printf("PRINT11: %p ....... %p\n", &test1, &test2);
 ```